aleos/aleos.github.io/_posts/2022-09-08-github-actions-ios.md

 ## Archive an iOS App

+It's time for the second part: CD.
 Create a new workflow file `distribute.yml` with the following content:

 ```yaml
 name: Distribute